-Franklin’s research focuses on the existential, social, and political implications of various critical and transformative discourses aimed at cultivating individual and collective self-realization.
+Todd Franklin holds a doctorate from Stanford University.
+He teaches courses on existentialism, Nietzsche and critical cultural studies and is a past recipient of the Class of 1963 Excellence in Teaching Award.
+Franklin’s research focuses on the existential, social and political implications of various critical and transformative discourses aimed at cultivating individual and collective self-realization.
 The author of several scholarly works on the social and political import of various forms of existential enlightenment, Franklin is also the co-editor of a volume titled Critical Affinities: Reflections on the Convergence between Nietzsche and African American Thought.

-She then completed her Ph.D. at the University of Michigan, and spent two years as a postdoctoral researcher at the University of Aberdeen, in Scotland.
-Her research focuses on issues in moral psychology, such as the role of evolution and culture in our moral values; she has also written on moral relativism, and on the role of empirical research in philosophical theorizing.
+Originally from New York City, Alexandra Plakias graduated from Hamilton College in 2002 before moving to Santa Cruz, Calif., where she received a master’s from the University of California.
+She then completed her doctorate at the University of Michigan and spent two years as a postdoctoral researcher at the University of Aberdeen, in Scotland.
+Her research focuses on issues in moral psychology, such as the role of evolution and culture in our moral values.
+She has also written about moral relativism and about the role of empirical research in philosophical theorizing.

 Richard Werner’s research interests center on issues relating to applied philosophy: war, climate change, experimental ethics and evolutionary ethics.
 Werner is the author of articles on ethical realism, pragmatism, just war theory and medical ethics in such journals as The Monist, Ethics, Analysis, Social Theory and Practice, and Contemporary Pragmatism.
 Werner is co-editor of Just War, Nonviolence, and Nuclear Deterrence.
 He is a past Tennent Caledonian Fellow at the Center for Philosophy and Public Affairs, University of St. Andrews, Scotland.
 Werner received a doctorate from the University of Rochester.